 Here are some examples:

 A: normal passage control

 TC1: time control 1

-There are eight RcTypes.
+There are nine RcTypes.
 They are listed below.

 The Start control of the rally.
 When this control is encountered is acts as the start of a new stage of the rally.

 The Start control of a rally when Participants are started at a pre scheduled time.
 The TC-START is visible in the Rallycheck app a default 3 minutes prior to the scheduled start time.
 The TC-START control is visible in the app for a default 60 minutes after the scheduled starting time.

 A standard passage control.

 A Time control.
 The Time control shows the running time on the screen of the Rallycheck app.
 The competitor can decide at what time is saves the control by clicking save.